JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 ### Use a compiler for a different version of Kotlin

-If there is no compatible Kotlin version for Compose Multiplatform or Jetpack Compose compiler plugins (or you encountered errors), you can try to use a compiler for a different version of Kotlin.
+If there is no compatible Compose Multiplatform or Jetpack Compose compiler for your Kotlin version (or you encountered errors), you can try to use a compiler for a different version of Kotlin.
 If you do this, you **must** disable the Kotlin version compatibility check.
 This approach can work if you upgrade to a minor version of Kotlin, but probably won't work if you upgrade to a major version of Kotlin.